-I never had any issues breastfeeding Daniel in public places and believe this is well accepted in Greece.
-When breastfeeding, I used a blanket to drape over myself and Daniel as he gets easily distracted when drinking in busy places.
+I never had any issues breastfeeding D. in public places and believe this is well accepted in Greece.
+When breastfeeding, I used a blanket to drape over myself and D. as he gets easily distracted when drinking in busy places.

 I have no personal experience with formula milk, but I’m pretty sure you won’t experience any issues getting hot water in a restaurant or cafe to prepare a bottle for your baby.